 Given the downgrades to the various bonuses above, there are only three cards that I currently recommend as offering ‘best in class’ bonuses.
 Other cards do other acceptable bonuses, but you are likely to find that a better deal comes along if you are willing to wait a few months.

 This is currently an outstanding deal, which is showing no signs of going away.
-No fee for the first year and 22,000 Membership Rewards points if you are referred (see here for what 22,000 Membership Rewards points can get you – 22,000 Avios points for a start!)
-The bonus if you are not referred is lower, at 20,000 points.
+No fee for the first year and 20,000 Membership Rewards points (see here for what 20,000 Membership Rewards points can get you – 20,000 Avios points for a start!)

 2. Hilton HHonors Platinum Visa